cbureau-gpsea/agenda/README.md

 </VirtualHost>
 ```

-Now, you can activate your website
+Now, you can activate your website.

 ```bash
 a2ensite support.gpsea.fr.conf